mrossini-ethz/parseq/README.md

 (trace-rule 'rule-name)
 ```
 which will print the information to standard output.
-If the keyword argument `:recursive` is set to `T`, all rules called within the given rule will be traced as well.
+If the keyword argument `:recursive` is set to `t`, all rules called within the given rule will be traced as well.
 Tracing can be turned off by calling
 ```
 (untrace-rule 'rule-name)